chlotmpo/python_data_analysis/README.md

   This is the html export of the previous file.
 It can open on any browser and allows you to view the code and results simply.

 - [PPT - Full-detailed version](./PPT-Full-detailed-version.pdf)
-This presentation is complete and includes all the comments of our choicesand steps
+This presentation is complete and includes all the comments of our choices and steps

 - [PPT - Oral version](./PPT-Oral-version.pdf)
 This presentation includes less text and is used for an oral presentation of the project